 Home equity can be a useful tool when you need a large sum for home improvement, debt consolidation or any other purpose.
 Home equity loans and HELOCs have their benefits, like:

 - Lower interest rates.
 Your home is what makes your home equity loan or line of credit secure.
-These instruments have lower interest rates than other types of unsecured debt, such as credit cards or personal loans.
+These loans have lower interest rates than unsecured debt, such as credit cards or personal loans.
 This can help you save on interest payments and improve monthly cash flow if you need to lower high-interest debt.

 Drawbacks of using home equity

 Using home equity doesn’t work for everyone in every situation.
 Drawbacks include:

 - Borrowing costs.
 Some lenders charge fees for home equity loans or HELOCs.
 As you shop lenders, pay attention to the annual percentage rate (APR), which includes the interest rate plus other loan fees.
 If you roll these fees into your loan, you’ll likely pay a higher interest rate.